 - The cost of providing care for a person with autism in the U.S. is an estimated $1.4 million over their lifetime, according to a study funded by advocacy group Autism Speaks.

-- For those with autism who are impacted with intellectual disabilities (with an IQ of 70 or less) — nearly half of the autistic population — the cost jumps to $2.3 million.
+- For those with autism who are impacted with intellectual disabilities (with an IQ of 70 or less) — nearly one third of the autistic population — the cost jumps to $2.3 million.

 - On average autism costs a family $60,000 a year